fbpx

 Thanksgiving became a school holiday during her time; prior to this, the students stayed at school during Thanksgiving, marking the day with a basketball game and a feast.

-Like her predecessors, President Randolph oversaw campus construction and renovation, including Barbee, Tinker Tea House (now Cromer Bergman Alumnae House), and the Art Annex, and initiated the planning of Turner Hall.
+Like her predecessors, Randolph oversaw campus construction and renovation, including Barbee, Tinker Tea House (now Cromer Bergman Alumnae House), and the Art Annex, and initiated the planning of Turner Hall.
 She established the academic divisions still in use today, those of Humanities, Social Sciences, Natural Sciences, and Fine Arts.
 The seminar was introduced as a teaching device for seniors.

 • Matty Cocke 1901 – 1933